Putting in face time with your team creates transparency, trust, and peace of mind.

 When you’re willing to tell people the truth and be vulnerable in front of them, even when it’s scary, that’s how you build trust.
 Even if you don’t have an answer to a tough question, letting someone know that you don’t know but that you’ll find out, can go a long way, especially in the middle of a difficult situation.

-Showing up like a captain on deck is not sending an email to everyone, either.
+Showing up as a captain on deck is not sending an email to everyone, either.
 In fact, that might backfire on you in a huge way.
 People draw powerful conclusions from the leader’s tone and body language, and an e-mail can’t deliver.
 It is critically important for people to see or at least hear a leader talk.

 How often you need to show up on deck also depends on the situation.
 It can be just 30 minutes once a week in some situations, or, when things are really hitting the fan, it might be an hour or so once a day.
 You need to be able to gauge the situation.
 People can’t get the impression that you are hiding out in your bunker, no matter how hard you might be working.